 - Take about 10 to 12 skewers and soak them in a tray with water.

-- Pre-heat your grill to medium, or 400 degrees if you have a temperature gauge.
-If you don't have a grill you can broil the skewers on a wire rack set in a large baking sheet.
-Broil for 5 to 6 minutes, turning the skewers once.
+- Pre-heat your grill to medium or set it to 400°F if you have a temperature gauge.
+If you don't have a grill, you can broil the skewers on a wire rack set in a large baking sheet.

-- Combine the soy sauce, sake or sherry, mirin, chopped garlic and brown sugar in a small pan or sauce pan.
-Turn on stove to about medium high and heat the sauce for about one minute.
+- Combine the soy sauce, sake or sherry, mirin, chopped garlic, and brown sugar in a small pan or sauce pan.
+Turn the stove to about medium high and heat the sauce for about 1 minute.

-- Cut broccoli into florets with most of the stem, just cutting off the woody bottom.
-Cut onions from top to bottom creating thick strips.
-Cut the tempeh into 1 inch cubes.
+- Cut the broccoli into florets with most of the stem, just cutting off the woody bottom.
+Cut the onions from top to bottom, creating thick strips.
+Cut the tempeh into 1-inch cubes.
 Start to assemble your skewers.

 - I laid my finished skewers on the same pan I was going to grill with.
 I placed it in a cookie sheet.
 You then want to coat the skewers with the sauce you made.

-- Place the grill rack minus the cookie tray, onto the hot grill.
-Set a timer for 4 minutes and after the timer goes off rotate the skewers 180 degrees and then let them grill for another 3-5 minutes.
+- Place the grill rack (minus the cookie tray) onto the hot grill.
+Set a timer for 4 minutes.
+After the timer goes off, rotate the skewers 180 degrees and then let them grill for another 3 to 5 minutes.
+(If you are using a broiler, broil for 5 to 6 minutes, turning the skewers once.)
 Serve the skewers with the brown rice and extra sauce.
-So good!!
+They're so good!